 Is Maca Estrogenic?

-Maca root purportedly mimic the effects of estrogen.
+Maca plant compounds purportedly mimic the effects of estrogen.
 However, this is likely because maca helps balance hormones overall rather than stimulating the production of estrogen or estrogen-like compounds.
-Scientific studies examined how maca root may change the body’s hormones as it relates to estrogen, and doctors concluded some interesting things:
+Scientific studies examined how maca may change the body’s hormones as it relates to estrogen, and doctors concluded some interesting things:

 Dr. Sara Gottfried, MD, notes that maca powder can help women with symptoms such as insomnia, lack of energy, hot flashes, anxiety, depression and libido.
 In women, many of these symptoms are linked to estrogen levels in the body.
 She suggests adding some maca powder to your morning smoothie as a way to alleviate these symptoms.
 Maca’s hormone balancing probably comes into play here.

 There is evidence that maca can increase libido in anyone, regardless of the demographic, age or gender of the person.
-Three studies noted that increased libido and sex drive occurred following supplementation of maca.
+Three studies noted that increased libido occurred following supplementation of maca.
 Increased libido may come from hormone balancing, better moods or better nutrition overall in patients.

 The difficulty with measuring libido is that there could be psychological factors that affect someone’s sex drive.
-Increased sex drive may not happen due to maca alone.
 There could be unmeasurable and intangible reasons for the increased hormones that increase someone’s libido.
 Studies done up until 2010 were inconclusive with regards to measuring increase sex hormones in men and women when it comes to maca supplements.

-Low testosterone may cause a lack of sex drive in men, and the same goes for an estrogen imbalance in women.
+Low testosterone may cause a lack of libido in men, and the same goes for an estrogen imbalance in women.
 Once again, maca may help balance hormones.
 However, the nutritional boost can also increase someone’s sex drive as overall health becomes better.

 Maca and Fertility

 Maca may increase fertility in men.
 One study examined male rats and noted that the sperm count in the rats increased after just one day of supplementation.
-A study performed on Peruvian men suggests maca increases sperm count and sperm motility, or the ability of sperm to move forward in the uterus of women.
+A study performed on Peruvian men suggests maca can help increase sperm count and sperm motility, or the ability of sperm to move forward in the uterus of women.

 For women, increased fertility may come from better hormone balancing.
 Estrogen helps make the uterus more receptive to a fertilized egg.
 Once this happens, the fetus begins to grow into a baby.